-“Thirty-four overweight, but otherwise healthy, men between the ages of 24 and 42 participated in the study… All of the participants were prescribed a calorie-restricted diet (each diet contained 30 percent fewer calories than what the participant was eating when he enrolled in the study).
-The difference between the groups was that one group’s diet was a low GL diet and the other group’s diet was high GL.
+The study included 34 overweight, but otherwise healthy, men between the ages of 24 and 42.
+All of the participants were prescribed a calorie-restricted diet (each diet contained 30 percent fewer calories than what the participant was eating when he enrolled in the study).
+The difference between the groups was that one group’s diet was a low-GL diet and the other group’s diet was high-GL.

-The study suggests that a low GL diet in terms of losing weight provides no extra benefits against an a high GL diet, in fact any weight loss recorded can itself be due to a reduced amount of caloric intake.
+The study suggests that a low GL-diet, used to lose weight, provides no extra benefits against compared to a high GL-diet.
+In fact, any weight-loss could be due to reduced caloric intake.
 Therefore, even if GL does have many benefits to offer, it certainly doesn’t bring about any phenomenal weight reduction on its own without a reduced caloric count.

-What really ensures weight loss is a fast metabolism.
+What really ensures weight-loss is a fast metabolism.
 So the key to success is in boosting your metabolic rate.
-So let’s get set to explore through ways to boosts our mechanisms.

-Boosting metabolism sources are great in number, so we are not left to cringe at a limited or a repetitive diet plan.
-The first thing is to eliminate stress.
+There are lots of ways to do this.
+The first thing to do is eliminate stress.
 During a stressful event, your adrenal glands secrete a number of hormones, cortisol being one of them.
-Cortisol triggers an onset of reactions including slowing down of digestive system, causing the food to remain in your body for longer period.
-A primary way to reduce stress and boost your metabolism is to do cardiovascular activities.
+Cortisol triggers an onset of reactions including slowing down the digestive system.
+This causes food to remain in your body for longer period.
+A good way to reduce stress and boost your metabolism is to do cardiovascular activities.
 The body burns more calories to maintain muscle mass by utilizing fat.

-You should also avoid consuming wheat in an un sprouted form.
-Avoid all types of corn, fat free dairy products, all types of refined sugars, caffeine, alcohol, artificial sweeteners, and frizzy drinks.
+You should also avoid consuming wheat in an unsprouted form.
+Avoid all types of corn, fat-free dairy products, refined sugars, caffeine, alcohol, artificial sweeteners, and fizzy drinks.

-Incorporate the following combination and portion sizes in your diet to lose about 20 pounds (keeping in mind that these portions are per meal not for the whole day).
+Incorporate the following combination and portion sizes in your diet to lose about 20 pounds (these portions are per meal, not for the whole day).

 2. Fruit : 1 piece of fruit